-Together with Larry Barsalou, we have developed grounded theory of desire and motivated behavior that integrates these and other findings to explain how desire arises.
-A preliminary version of this theory can be found in our chapter in “The Psychology of Desire”.
+Together with Larry Barsalou, we have developed a grounded cognition theory of desire and motivated behavior that integrates our and other labs’ findings to explain how desire arises.
+A preliminary version of this theory can be found in our chapter in “The Psychology of Desire”, with more recent versions and applications to consumer behaviour here, and with links to much recent work in our lab and social psychology more generally here.
 We argue that people continuously store situated conceptualizations of rewarding experiences that integrate information about the current setting with actions performed in it, together with related sensory experiences, goals, bodily states, reward experiences, etc. These situated conceptualizations can later be activated by relevant cues in the environment, and produce simulations of non-present states or behaviors through pattern completion inferences.
 This may explain, for example, why simply passing by the coffee house where you typically get a muffin and a coffee lets you already taste the flavor of the coffee and feel the texture of the muffin in your mouth, possibly leading you to consume a second breakfast, despite the best intentions to watch your weight and wallet.
 In addition to explaining the experience of desire in response to environmental cues, this theory naturally explains nonconscious goal pursuit, habits, and goal priming, as well as the effectiveness of behavior change tools such as planning by means of implementation intentions.
 It also serves as a useful starting point for situating interventions to target nonconscious processes in behaviour change.

-Recently, we have developed a theoretical account of how the two components of mindfulness – attention regulation and decentering – separately and together affect the fundamental processes that underlie self-control, for example, in eating, alcohol, smoking, etc. This approach may help us to understand the effects of mindfulness in terms of well-established cognitive processes, and to make mindfulness more generally accessible to researchers in psychology, both as a tool and as a research area.
+Understanding the role of eating and reward simulations also serves as the basis for our work on mindfulness as a tool to diffuse unwanted food desires.
+Here, we learn from contemplative science to develop strategies for deconstructing the subjective realism of one’s consumption and reward simulations, and thereby reducing the desire that results from them.
+We have developed a theoretical account of how the two components of mindfulness – attention regulation and decentering – separately and together affect the fundamental processes that underlie self-control, for example, in eating, alcohol, smoking, etc. We also collaborate with Johan Karremans and Kim Lien van der Schans at Radboud University Nijmegen to examine mindfulness effects in romantic relationships.
+This basic-science approach may help us to understand the effects of mindfulness in terms of well-established cognitive processes, and to make mindfulness more generally accessible to researchers in psychology, both as a tool and as a research area.